jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

   - **service tenancy** means a tenancy granted under a term of, or otherwise as an incident of, a contract of service or a contract for services between the landlord as employer and the tenant as employee or contractor, whether or not a separate tenancy agreement is concluded in writing between the parties, and whether or not any rent is payable for the tenancy; and includes—
     (a) any tenancy of that kind granted under or in accordance with any enactment; and (b) any tenancy of that kind granted by a company to an employee or contractor of an associated company (within the meaning of subsection (2)); and
-    (c) any tenancy granted by the Armed Forces to any person subject to the Armed Forces Discipline Act 1971
+    (c) any tenancy granted by the Armed Forces to any person subject to the Armed Forces Discipline Act 1971; and (d) any tenancy granted by the Crown as an incident of a contract of service or a contract for services between a school board and an employee or contractor of the school board (in which case, a reference to landlord in relation to a service tenancy includes the school board where the context requires)
   - **tenancy** , in relation to any residential premises, means the right to occupy the premises (whether exclusively or otherwise) in consideration for rent; and includes any tenancy of residential premises implied or created by any enactment; and, where appropriate, also includes a former tenancy
   - **tenancy agreement** , in relation to any residential premises, means any express or implied agreement under which any person, for rent, grants or agrees to grant to any other person a tenancy of the premises; and, where appropriate, includes a former tenancy agreement and any variation of a tenancy agreement
   - **Tenancy Mediator** means a Tenancy Mediator appointed under section 76